aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 **Re-visit PROFILE**

-While we are it, lets revisit the *PROFILING* to see if it has been changed after adding the index for [q5].
+You can revisit the *PROFILING* to see if it has been changed after adding the index for [q5].
 We already captured the profiling for [*Q4*] in the previous section .
 Let’s capture it again using the below query on the terminal.

  *Query Profiling using Performance Schema*